 The American Heart Association Scientific Statement focuses uses the term PAD as an abbreviation for lower extremity peripheral artery disease – the most frequent PAD occurrence.
 In has a strong focus on the awareness raising and management gaps in connection with this condition.
 Consequently, the latest epidemiology and diagnostics are presented in great detail.

-The ESC Guidelines concentrate on all forms of PAD (i.e. all arterial diseases except those affecting coronary arteries and the aorta).
+The ESC/ESVS Guidelines concentrate on all forms of PAD (i.e. all arterial diseases except those affecting coronary arteries and the aorta).
 These include LEAD (lower extremity artery disease) and many others.
 For this reason, the term PAD is often used in plural form.
 The focus in the Guidelines is on the medical definition of the various PADs and classed recommendations of their treatments.

 TASC-II is a successor of the Trans-Atlantic Inter-Society Consensus Document of Management of Peripheral Arterial Disease (TASC, 2000).
 Similarly to AHA, it aims to raise awareness not only among vascular specialists, but also physicians at primary care level.
 Like the ESC Guidelines, however, it presents a grading of the recommendations for PAD treatment.
 The focus of the document is “PAD of the leg” [5].